wast3rr/mymalloc/README.txt

 CASE 10 tests to make sure malloc(0) returns a pointer to a 0 byte block which can be properly freed and reallocated.

+CASE 11 tests that an ASCII string used as a parameter for malloc() will be converted to an unsigned int and the program continues smoothly.

+[ BLACKBOX TESTING ]
+I also used blackbox testing methods throughout the development of the library.
+There is a static function in mymalloc.c that prints out the entire structure of the current heap, block by block, including each block's size and allocation status.
+If -DDEBUG is used as a flag when calling gcc, this function will be printed at the end of every malloc() and free() call.
+Since it does this for every call, it's only recommended to include the DDEBUG flag when doing small tests which do not involve many calls to the functions.